casangi/vidavis/docs/source/applications/ms_raster.rst

 messages will also be written to the file *msraster-<timestamp>.log* in the current directory.

-At construction, we decide whether to create the plots using MsRaster functions (``showgui=False``) or using the interactive GUI (``showgui=True``).
+At construction, set whether plots will be constructed using MsRaster functions (``showgui=False``) or using the interactive GUI (``showgui=True``).
 When the GUI is shown, using MsRaster functions does not update the GUI widget selections or the plot.
 The ``ms`` parameter is required when ``showgui=False``, but